simard-landscape-lab/sari-tutorial/1_Downloading_Data/1_Downloading_Data.md

 This is currently not open - we do not provide raw data that you would download - only the coherence product obtained via ISCE2.

-However, there is a recently announced [agreement](https://www.earthobservations.org/article.php?id=392) so that this data can be made public.
+However, there is a recently announced [agreement](https://www.earthobservations.org/article.php?id=392) so that a large portion of the radar data can be made public.

 I want to emphasize how important (and exciting, at least for SAR) this is for forest monitoring and biomass analysis.
 L-band is extremely powerful for forest studies because it is able to penetrate the canopy.
 Additionally, the short repeat pass time of ALOS-2 (14 days!) makes a lot of the interferometric products equally interesting and valuable for large and insightful studies, even with zero-spatial baseline.
 We are truly grateful to JAXA for providing Simard's lab access to this data for large regional studies.